AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-clients.md

+---
+uid: gsClients
+---
 # Get started with clients

 Clients provide a way for users or applications to authenticate against OSIsoft Cloud Services (OCS) from applications other than the OCS portal.
 OCS supports three types of clients, each of which support different types of applications.

 You must have the **Account Administrator** role to add and manage clients in a tenant.

 ## Client-credentials clients

+Client-credentials clients are used for server-to-server communication where no user interaction is required.
+See the following for more information about client-credentials clients:

 - [Introduction to client credentials clients](xref:ccClients#client-credentials-client)
 - [Client-credentials client PI Core counterpart](xref:ccClients#client-credentials-pi-core)